 The common cold and vitamin C

 Many people think that vitamin C helps prevent the common cold.
 Despite exhaustive research across the world, there is still no strong evidence to prove this.
-Some studies have shown that taking large doses of vitamin C (more than 1,000mg per day) continuously or at the start of a cold may ease some of the symptoms and the duration – on average, making it about half a day shorter.
+Some studies have shown that taking large doses of vitamin C (more than 1,000 mg per day) continuously or when you first develop cold symptoms, may ease some of the symptoms and the duration – on average, making it about half a day shorter.
 It does not prevent you catching a cold.

 Stress, depression and anxiety